It’s very annoying when your cat poops in your plants. However, there are a few easy ways to stop them from doing it.

 Something Protruding out of the Soil — Potentially Very Dangerous to Cats

 I’ve seen various suggestions for different objects sticking out of the soil.
 I’m not keen on this solution at all.
-It has very good potential for harming your cat.
+It has a very good potential for harming your cat.
 I’d be very careful before deciding to do something like this.
 In fact, I probably really wouldn’t.

 Tobacco or Cigarettes Crushed up — Dangerous to Cats